FahimMunawar/munawar.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
+  - Machine Learning
-  - Computational Linguistics
+  - Deep Learning
-  - Information Retrieval
+  - Federated Learning

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Electrical & Computer Engineering
+    - course: B.Sc. in Electrical & Computer Engineering
       institution: Rajshahi University of Engineering & Technology
       year: 2023